kwasimbnyarko/kwasimbnyarko/README.md

 - 👋 Hi, I’m @kwasimbnyarko
 - 👀 I’m interested in Software Development.
 I haven't explored enough to know what I want to be doing long term though.
-- 🌱 I’m currently learning Flutter
+- 🌱 I’m currently learning Flutter.
+I've some experice with Game Development using Unity and C#.
 - 💞️ I’m don't mind working on any type of projects provided I get the chance to learn new stuff.
 - 📫 How to reach me?
 Email: kwasimbnyarko@gmail.com and Twitter:@kwasibnyarko